angrbrd/message-board-group-project/README.md

 <img alt="Reddit UI image" src="public/reddit.png" width="800">

 In this project we embarked upon reproducing a similar functionality to reddit, yet adding some elements to it's visual appeal.
-Enter **Beddit**, a prettier version of the reddit web-app with a fleshed out UI and an authentication mechanism via familiar federated identity providers like Google, Facebook, and Tritter.
+Enter **Beddit**, a prettier version of the reddit web-app with a fleshed out UI and an authentication mechanism via familiar federated identity providers like Google, Facebook, and Twitter.

 ## Demo App